Rikj000/MoniGoMani/MGM_DOCUMENTATION.md

 With this more realistic results should be found during BackTesting/HyperOpting.
-Since the buy/sell signals will operate on the same `timeframe` that Live would use (1h candles), while at the same time `backtest_timeframe` (5m or 1m candles) will simulate price movement during that `timeframe` (1h candle), providing more realistic trailing stoploss and ROI behaviour during BackTesting/HyperOpting.
+Since the buy/sell signals will operate on the same `timeframe` that Live would use (1h candles), while at the same time `backtest_timeframe` (5m or 1m candles) will simulate price movement during that `timeframe` (1h candle), providing more realistic trailing stoploss and ROI behavior during BackTesting/HyperOpting.
 If you haven't yet please read: [BackTesting-Traps](https://brookmiles.github.io/freqtrade-stuff/2021/04/12/backtesting-traps/)